GabeScott/standard-works-vault/General Conference/1991 October - Today—A Day of Eternity.md

 The boy replied, “I’ve never lived this day before.”

 The writer of the article comments: “This boy was wiser than his years.
 The only life we can live is today.
 Yesterday is behind us.
 However golden the hours, they cannot be lived again, but only remembered.
 Tomorrow is before us, and however sweet its expectations, the clock must take its patient course before we can test our hope against reality.
-We can live no more than one day at a time.”
-(Roy Pearson, Words to Live By.)
+We can live no more than one day at a time” (Roy Pearson, *Words to Live By*).

 Elder Richard L. Evans shared this meaningful thought in “The Spoken Word”: “It sometimes seems that we live as if we wonder when life is going to begin.
-It isn’t always clear just what we are waiting for, but some of us sometimes persist in waiting so long that life slips by—finding us still waiting for something that has been going on all the time. ...
-This is the life in which the work of this life is to be done.
+It isn’t always clear just what we are waiting for, but some of us sometimes persist in waiting so long that life slips by—finding us still waiting for something that has been going on all the time. … This is the life in which the work of this life is to be done.
 Today is as much a part of eternity as any day a thousand years ago or as will be any day a thousand years hence.
 This is it, whether we are thrilled or disappointed, busy or bored!
-This is life, and it is passing.”
-(Improvement Era, Jan.
+This is life, and it is passing” (“The Spoken Word,” *Improvement Era,* Jan.
 1967, p.
-65.)
+65).

-Today is a day of eternity.
+Today *is* a day of eternity.
 I hope each day we are thankful for life, for knowing that we are sons and daughters of God and that the fulness of the gospel of Jesus Christ is upon the earth.
 I hope we will have a desire and a determination to make each day a good day.

 How can we do this?
 Here are some suggestions.
 I encourage you to add others.

 Each day let us nourish our faith in the Lord Jesus Christ.
-Let us follow the inspired message from the Lord’s living prophet, Ezra Taft Benson to read daily from the Book of Mormon and make a study of this book a lifetime pursuit.
-(Ensign, May 1988, p.
-51.)
+Let us follow the inspired message from the Lord’s living prophet, Ezra Taft Benson, to read daily from the Book of Mormon and make a study of this book a lifetime pursuit (see Conference Report, Apr.
+1988, p.
+57; or *Ensign,* May 1988, p.
+51).
 We can go to our Father in Heaven in individual prayer.
 We can kneel each day as a family.
 How very important it is that we do this.
 As we attend our meetings on the Sabbath and partake of the sacrament worthily, we can have our Father’s Spirit with us every day.

 Let us live daily the great saving principle of repentance.
 We will become more humble and teachable.

-Each day will be a good day if we will think of the Savior and make Him the center of our lives, for He is “the light, and the life, and the truth of the world.”
-(Ether 4:12.)
+Each day will be a good day if we will think of the Savior and make Him the center of our lives, for He is “the light, and the life, and the truth of the world” ([[Ether 4.12|Ether 4:12]]).
 Following the Savior will help us to be honest.
 I would like to tell you about a twelve-year-old boy in the Philippines who is following the Savior.

 Julius had gone to school without eating any breakfast, and during class his stomach began to make funny sounds.
 During recess he hurried to a nearby barbecue stand.
 He took two sticks of meat, ate the food, and went back to class.